freifunk-berlin/meta/Hardware-orders.md

 ### Decision

 The decision about accepting hardware requests is made by the active people from the community.
 Specifically, this means everyone who is part of the organization [Freifunk-Berlin](https://github.com/orgs/freifunk-berlin/people) on Github.
 A maximum budget of 12,000€ can be spent per year, the current balance is documented in this document.
 The decision should mainly consider the benefit for the expansion of a stable network.
-Discussions about the requests can be made in the comments of the issue, or on the [Freifunk meetings](https://wiki.freifunk.net/Berlin:Treffen).
+Discussions about the requests can be made in the comments of the issue, or at the first [Freifunk meeting](https://wiki.freifunk.net/Berlin:Treffen) of the month.

 As soon as there are two approvals (👍) on the issue, it is accepted.
 If there is not enough approval after one month, or there were two rejections (👎), the request will be rejected.